Skip to main content

 Explore Kakadu National Park

-Kakadu is a World Heritage-listed national park that captures the essence of the Northern Territory’s wild beauty and cultural depth.
-Spanning nearly 20,000 square kilometers, it’s a land of wetlands, escarpments, and ancient rock shelters.
-A cruise through Yellow Water Billabong reveals crocodiles, jabirus, and lush floodplains, while hikes to Jim Jim and Twin Falls offer dramatic scenery and refreshing swims.
-Ubirr and Nourlangie showcase some of the oldest rock art in the world, telling stories that stretch back tens of thousands of years.
-Whether you’re camping under the stars or staying in a lodge, Kakadu offers a rare blend of adventure, reflection, and connection to Country.
+Kakadu is a dual UNESCO World Heritage-listed national park that captures the essence of the Northern Territory’s dramatic beauty and cultural depth.
+Spanning nearly 20,000 square kilometres, it’s a land of wetlands, river systems, escarpments, and ancient rock shelters.
+A cruise through Yellow Water Billabong reveals crocodiles, jabirus, and lush floodplains; while hikes to Jim Jim and Twin Falls offer dramatic scenery and refreshing seasonal swims.
+Ubirr and Nourlangie showcase some of the oldest rock art in the world; telling stories that stretch back tens of thousands of years.
+Whether you’re camping under the stars or staying in a lodge; Kakadu offers a rare blend of adventure, reflection, and connection to the Country.

 Cruise Katherine Gorge

 Nitmiluk National Park, near the town of Katherine, is home to thirteen majestic sandstone gorges carved by the Katherine River.
-A boat cruise or kayak journey through the gorge reveals towering cliffs, tranquil waters, and ancient Aboriginal rock art etched into the stone.
+A boat cruise or kayak journey through the gorge reveals towering cliffs, tranquil waters, and ancient Aboriginal rock art painted onto the stone.
 The Jawoyn people’s stories and traditions are woven into the landscape, adding cultural depth to the natural beauty.
-Hiking trails lead to panoramic lookouts and secluded swimming holes, and sunrise or sunset adds a magical glow to the canyon walls.
-It’s one of the Territory’s most scenic and peaceful experiences, perfect for those seeking both adventure and serenity.
+Hiking trails lead to panoramic lookouts and secluded swimming holes; and sunrise or sunset adds a magical glow to the canyon walls.
+It’s one of the Territory’s most scenic and peaceful experiences; perfect for those seeking both adventure and serenity.

-The Northern Territory’s food scene is bold and rooted in native ingredients, multicultural flavors, and a deep connection to the land.
-Expect grilled barramundi, wild-caught mud crab, and crocodile skewers, alongside kangaroo fillet and bush tomato relish.
-Sweet treats like Kakadu plum jam and quandong desserts add a tropical twist, while drinks—especially bush-inspired cocktails and craft beers—are refreshingly inventive.
-Meals are best enjoyed slowly: at a sunset market in Darwin, a starlit dinner near Uluru, or a riverside café in Katherine.
+The Northern Territory’s food scene is bold and rooted in native ingredients, multicultural flavours, and a deep connection to the land.
+Expect grilled barramundi, wild-caught mud crab, and crocodile skewers; alongside kangaroo fillet and bush tomato relish.
+Sweet treats like Kakadu plum jam and quandong desserts add a tropical twist; while drinks—especially bush-inspired cocktails and craft beers—are refreshingly inventive.
+Meals are best enjoyed slowly: at a sunset market in Darwin, a starlit dinner near Uluru, or a dining gorge cruise in Katherine.

 Northern Territory Weather